agrbin/snapscale-article/README.md

 We intentionally reduced clutter that could waste user's time in the app.
 There is no login required or account creating to start using the app.
 Optionally if user wants to export their data to FitBit, the login with FitBit is required.

-## App implementation

 ### AI Last

 Engineering-wise, the central and most "sexy" part of the application is the component that reads the weight measurement from the image.
-But, in this project I tried adopting the "AI Last" principle.
-Before diving into OCR implementation details I first:
+I delayed tackling that part of the problem.
+Instead, I tried adopting the "AI Last" principle.
+That meant first doing the following:

 - Built a mobile app for photo-based weight-logging, reminders, and export to FitBit.
-- Launched th with a fake backend - each image would trigger a notification on my phone for me to read the numbers instead of the ML model
+- Launched with a fake backend - each image would trigger a notification on my phone for me to read the numbers instead of the ML model
 - Implemented the UI for reading the numbers from images and labelling them
 - Implemented the evaluation framework for image recognition problem